johannes-manner/SeMoDe/docu/benchmark.md

 2. Sequential triggering of a function with a fixed time interval between triggering it (mode: "sequentialInterval")

-4. Sequential combined with concurrent triggering of a function.
+3. Sequential combined with concurrent triggering of a function.
 Multiple sequential groups of requests execute functions concurrently. (mode: "sequentialConcurrent")

-5. Similar to mode sequentialInterval.
-This mode triggers functions in an interval with varying delays between execution start times. (mode: "sequentialChangingInterval")
+4. This mode triggers functions in an interval with varying delays between execution start times. (mode: "sequentialChangingInterval")

+5. This mode triggers the function endpoint based on a csv file.
+The file contains double values, when a specific call should be submitted. (mode: "arbitraryLoadPattern")

 ##### General Usage